hiqdev/hidev-hiqdev/README.md

 [HiDev](https://github.com/hiqdev/hidev) is a task runner, code generator and build tool for easier continuos integration.
 This plugin provides [HiQDev](https://github.com/hiqdev) vendor configuration for HiDev.
 Used for HiQDev packages.
-Can be used as template for other vendor configs.
+Can be used as template for configs of other vendors.

 Contains information about HiQDev:
 * general data: vendor name and company title